 Local Water Quantity in Canadian Rivers

-In 2010, higher-than-normal water quantity was more frequently observed in Manitoba, south-central Saskatchewan, southeastern Alberta, the southern Northwest Territories, eastern Ontario and northern New Brunswick than in other parts of Canada.
-Lower-than-normal water quantity was observed more frequently at monitoring stations in the Yukon, northwestern Alberta, the Great Lakes and the St. Lawrence River than in the rest of Canada.
+In 2011, higher-than-normal water quantity was more frequently observed in south-eastern Alberta, south central Saskatchewan and Manitoba than in other parts of Canada.
+Lower-than-normal water quantity was observed more frequently at monitoring stations in north-western Ontario and northern Alberta and Saskatchewan than in the rest of Canada.

 High water quantity at a water quantity monitoring station indicates a wet year, but does not mean flooding occurred.
 In Canada, floods are most commonly associated with the spring runoff, although they can occur year-round due to storms and ice jams.
 Floods may cause soil erosion, destroy infrastructure, threaten life and contaminate water sources by soaking agricultural lands or causing water in municipal wastewater treatment plants to flow directly into lakes or rivers.
 Annual floods bring benefits, such as helping to replenish groundwater supplies and making soil more fertile by providing nutrients.
-Floods tend to be short-lived, lasting on average about 10 days,Footnote and may not change the water quantity rating in this indicator.
-For example, in 2010 the southern prairies started the year in drought and by mid-June had record rainfalls, yet there was minimal flooding that year.
+Floods tend to be short-lived lasting on average about 10 days,Footnote and may not change the water quantity rating in this indicator.
+For example, in 2011, Peace River, Alberta experienced a two-day flood in mid-July yet the overall rating for the year for that station was low.

 - Footnote 1